kkdt/eclipseone/README.md

-> [Gradle Plugin Repository](https://plugins.gradle.org/plugin/kkdt.gradle.eclipseone) also contains instructions on how to include this plugin.
+> This plugin is available on the [Gradle Plugin Repository](https://plugins.gradle.org/plugin/kkdt.gradle.eclipseone).

 # eclipseone